PreethiTapati/Little-Lemon/README.md

 Please note: the only functionality working on this website besides the design is the Reserve a Table function.

+## Features

+* View restaurant information including overview, special menu items, and testimonials
+* View available reservation times for a chosen date and party size
+* Make a reservation by selecting a desired time slot and entering contact information
+* Clean UI design

 ## Screenshots

 Here are some pictures of the application showcasing the Booking functionality.